What are Packages?

 Getting Started #

-• Determines what blue Action buttons appear on the worksheet.
+• Control the Action Buttons – Determines which blue Action buttons appear on the worksheet.

-• Determines what Actions will be processed when using the Run Package button.
+• Automate Actions – Specifies which Actions will be processed when using the Run Package button.

-The Run Package button allows you to run multiple actions in order so you don’t have to click the individual buttons.
-This is primarily used when working with Batch Tables as you can run multiple Batch Actions with one click rather than clicking the individual buttons.
+The Run Package button allows you to execute multiple actions in sequence, eliminating the need to click individual buttons manually.
+This is especially useful when working with Batch Tables, where multiple Batch Actions can be executed with a single click, streamlining the process.

-Packages can be added to a Table but not to a Report.
+⚠ Note: Packages can be added to a Table but cannot be applied to a Report.

 Changing a Package #